drpetersonfernandes/BatchConvertIsoToXiso/ReadMe.md

 ## Overview

-Batch Convert ISO to XISO is a Windows application that provides a user-friendly interface for:
+Batch Convert ISO to XISO is a Windows application, that provides a user-friendly interface for:
 1. Converting multiple Xbox ISO files to the XISO format.
 2. Testing the integrity of Xbox ISO files.